tidymodels/dials/tests/testthat/_snaps/misc.md

       check_label(c("more", "than", "one", "label"))
     Condition
       Error:
-      ! `label` should be a single named character string or NULL.
+      ! `label` must be a single string or `NULL`, not a character vector.

 # check_values_quant()